Blockstream/satellite/doc/antenna-pointing.md

   must point.
 0 degrees represents pointing at the horizon, and 90 degrees is pointing straight up.

-- **Polarity**: determines the rotation of the LNB rather than the dish.
+- **Polarity**: determines the rotation of the LNB.
 It is the angle of the LNB within the LNB mounting bracket (or holder).
 Often this is referred to also as the LNB *rotational angle* or *LNB skew*.

 The three angles are illustrated below: